falcopackages/fujin/docs/tutorial.rst

     curl -LO https://github.com/pocketbase/pocketbase/releases/download/v0.22.26/pocketbase_0.22.26_linux_amd64.zip
     fujin init --profile binary

-With the instructions above, we will download a version of Pocketbase to run on Linux from their GitHub release and initialize a new fujin configuration in ``binary`` mode.
+With the instructions above, we will download a version of Pocketbase to run on Linux from their GitHub release and initialize a new fujin configuration in *binary* mode.
-Now update the ``fujin.toml`` file with the changes below:
+Now update the **fujin.toml** file with the changes below:

 .. code-block:: toml
+    :caption: fujin.toml
     :linenos:
     :emphasize-lines: 2-5,9,13,19-21